paolinomanghi/elixir_bari_2025/README.md

 Sample1.bin.67	21	True
 Sample1.bin.3	32	True
 ```
 * filtered_repr: folder containing the filered and representative genomes

+A note on dereplication: many of the assembled genomes in the different samples might just be different representatives of the same species.
+So, how would you avoid inflating the estimated diversity of the environment you are studying?
+One solution is to "cluster" MAGs into species level bins according to some pre-defined distance treshold, and select the most complete MAG as representative.
+DREP does exactly that.
+The assumption is that MAGs above 95% ANIbelong to the same species.
+As for any assumption, this is questionable.

 See https://github.com/metashot/prok-quality for complete documentation